Norms in equivariant homotopy theory: Introduction

 \subsection{Normed algebras vs.~the pointset model}

 In view of the above discussion, it would be desirable to be able to freely move between these two approaches, thereby combining the best of both worlds.
 However, while the expectation that normed $G$-ring spectra should be equivalent to ultra-commutative $G$-ring spectra has been expressed at several places in the literature \cites{BachmannHoyois2021Norms, NardinShah}, this comparison had resisted formal proof so far.
-As the first main result of the present paper, we close this gap:
+As the first main result of the present paper, we close this gap.
+Let $\UCom_{G}$ denote the ($\infty$-)category obtained by Dwyer--Kan localizing the 1-category of strictly commutative algebras in symmetric $G$-spectra at the underlying stable equivalences.
+We prove the following theorem:

 \begin{introthm}[See Theorem~\ref{thm:equivariant-model}] Let $G$ be a finite group.
 There exists an explicit equivalence

 between the category of ultra-commutative $G$-ring spectra and the category of normed $G$-ring spectra.
 Moreover, this equivalence is natural in homomorphisms of finite groups and compatible with the forgetful functors to $\Sp_G$. \end{introthm}